astral-sh/ruff/docs/configuration.md

   -q, --quiet    Print diagnostics, but nothing else -s, --silent   Disable all logging (but still exit with status code "1" upon
                  detecting diagnostics)

+Global configuration options:
+      --config <CONFIG_OPTION>
+          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` configuration file) overriding a specific configuration option.
+Overrides of individual settings using this option always take precedence over all configuration files, including configuration files that were also specified using `--config` --isolated
+          Ignore all configuration files
 ```

 <!-- End auto-generated check help. -->